 What to buy in Italy: Shopping

-The problem with Italy is the overwhelming need to spend money the moment you step off the plane.
+The problem with Italy is the overwhelming urge to spend money that hits you the moment you step off the plane.
+Even if you don’t like to shop (take my word for this).

 You can also shop in original boutiques and markets, where you can bargain and where the choice is so overwhelming you may leave empty-handed because you can’t cope.